Nordic Conference on Racism and Education

 Hotel

 Located at the centre of Uppsala, Blåsenshus is reachable by foot from numerous hotels.
 The organizing committee and keynote speakers will stay at Hotel von Kraemer, von Kraemers allé 26.
+Discounted prizes at select hotels are avaialble to conference participants.
+Information on hotels and discounts is distributed via email.

 Practical Information